 To start with, it sounds like this borrower thinks Auto Credit Express is a bank.
 We aren't.
 We simply match consumers to dealers in their area that work with a wide range of lenders, so even if this person has less-than-perfect credit, the finance department will have the experience to understand the situation.

 Using a Trade-In as a Down Payment

 To answer the first question, most lenders will accept a trade-in as a down payment on a car loan.
 But there isn't much information here.
-We don't know if the trade-in is paid off and, if it isn't, we don't know if there is any equity in it.
+We don't know the value of the trade-in, or if the trade-in is paid off and, if it isn't, we don't know if there is any equity in it.

 In other words, if it isn't paid off, is the vehicle worth more than what's owed on the loan?
 If it's worth less than the loan balance, then this borrower is "upside-down" in the loan.
 This is called having "negative equity" in their vehicle.